Last updated February 2024.

 If You are located in the EEA or in the UK, all Personal Data, including Member Content, You provide to Us is stored and processed on Our secure servers located in the UK or the European Economic Area (“EEA”).
-We may transfer Personal Data outside of the EEA or the UK (as applicable) to: (i) provide 24/7 care in urgent or risk situations; or (ii) seek specialist support and advice from specialist consultants located outside the EEA or the UK, but We will implement adequate safeguarding controls where this is the case.
+We may transfer Personal Data outside of the EEA or the UK (as applicable) to provide 24/7 care in urgent or risk situations, but We will implement adequate safeguarding controls where this is the case.
 We may store locally Personal Data of Members located outside the UK or the EEA.

 If You wish to make a data subject request, please contact Us by any of the means specified in the How to Contact Us section above.